Epicyon-H/trivia.py/README.md

 # trivia.py

-An easy to use async python api wrapper for [Open Trivia DB](https://opentdb.com/api_config.php) with autocaching
+An easy to use python api wrapper for [Open Trivia DB](https://opentdb.com/api_config.php)

 **Note:**
 There is an request limit of 1 category per request and a max of 50 questions per request